-The Foundation attained a functional allocation expense ratio of approximately 97% to 3% for program services versus supporting services for the years ended December 31, 2021 and 2020.
+The Foundation attained a functional allocation expense ratio of approximately 97% to 3% for program services versus supporting services for the years ended December 31, 2022 and 2021.
 The functional allocation expense ratio excludes donated services.

-During the years ended December 31, 2021 and 2020, the Board approved that the Endowment Fund be utilized to finance all employee salaries, bonuses, health and welfare benefits and pension contributions, the amount of which was \$2,308,393 and \$1,849,982 for the years ended December 31, 2021 and 2020, respectively, as shown in the accompanying statements of functional expenses, included in the salaries and insurance expense lines.
+During the years ended December 31, 2022 and 2021, the Board approved that the Endowment Fund be utilized to finance employee salaries, bonuses, health and welfare benefits and pension contributions, the amount of which was \$1,967,427 and \$2,308,393 for the years ended December 31, 2022 and 2021, respectively, as shown in the accompanying statements of functional expenses, included in the salaries and insurance expense lines.

 Income taxes: The Foundation is organized as a Commonwealth of Virginia nonprofit corporation and has been recognized by the Internal Revenue Service (IRS) as exempt from federal income taxes under IRS Section 501(a) as an organization described in IRS Section 501(c)(3), qualify for the charitable contribution deduction under Internal Revenue Code Sections 170(b)(1)(A)(vi) and (viii), and has been determined not to be a private foundation under IRS Sections 509(a)(1) and (3).
 The Foundation is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS.
 In addition, the Foundation is subject to income tax on net income that is derived from business activities that are unrelated to their exempt purpose.
-The Foundation is not subject to unrelated business income tax and has not filed an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.
+The Foundation did not have any unrelated business income tax and has not filed an Exempt Organization Business Income Tax Return (Form 990-T) with the IRS.